Departamento-de-Engenharia-Informatica/lei-24-s2-1do-g164/docs/sprintA/us003/01.requirements-engineering/Readme.md

 > **Question:** What are the fundamental attributes of a collaborator?
 >
-> **Answer:** name, birthday, admission date, address, cellphone number, e-mail and ID number
+> **Answer:** Name, birthday, admission date, address, cellphone number, e-mail and ID number

 > **Question:** Monetary data is expressed in any particular currency?
 >